Andrea Curtis writes books for adults and young people.

 Before beginning to write full-time, Andrea was an editor at Toronto Life, Shift and editor-in-chief of This magazine, one of Canada’s oldest progressive magazines about politics and culture.

-Andrea is a graduate of McGill University in Montreal where she studied history.
+Andrea is a graduate of McGill University in Montreal.
+She lives in Toronto with her family.